dotlang/language/README.md

 ## Assignment

+An assignment does not mutate a variable.
+It creates a new memory cell containing result of right side of `=` and re-assigns left-side variable to that memory address.
+You must re-assign a variable to a new value which is of the same type of the variable.

 **Semantics**: To make a copy of a piece of data (called rvalue) and put it somewhere else (called lvalue).